Ars-Ignis/ap-manual-to-poptracker/README.md

 		"map": "gloomhaven"
 	},
 ```
-This will place all of the locations in the region named `Scenario 8` into the map named `gloomhaven`.
+This will place all the locations in the region named `Scenario 8` into the map named `gloomhaven`.

 ## What are the tool's limitations?
 As previously mentioned, this tool only produces placeholder images and arbitrary location coordinates.
 Additionally, it